Corruption of Haustfyr Chapter 2: Madam's Homestead

 Wint signals the others to stay back and approaches cautiously.
 “Someone’s down.”

-When he spots you, he raises a hand weakly.
+When he spots us, he raises a hand weakly.
 “Hold there.
 Don’t suppose you’re Stonefoot.”

 “Last time I checked, no,” Pip mutters.